-- c. a doctoral candidate may be afforded the opportunity to take part in a work placement of no more than six months during the duration of their employment.
-In such cases, the employment contract can be temporarily suspended and resumed again following the end of the work placement.
-In addition, the doctoral candidate may opt for a part-time work placement, provided that the work pressure does not exceed six times the working hours per month.
-In the case of a part-time work placement, the employment contract of the employee concerned will temporarily be proportionately modified in terms of working hours.
-After the end of the full-time or part-time work placement, the employment contract will be resumed or extended, respectively, in proportion to the duration and work pressure of the work placement. - 7.
-The temporary employment contract may be followed by another temporary employment contract no more than twice, on the understanding that the total term of the successive employment contracts may not exceed the terms referred to in paragraphs 1 and 2, and that a third extension is permitted in the case of an extension as referred to in paragraph 5 under a provided that it remains within the maximum duration stated in paragraphs 1 and 2. - 8.
-No restrictions with regard to the term the and number of successive employment contracts apply to an employment contract entered into with a doctoral candidate or a student-assistant as referred to in Article 10.1, paragraph 2. - 9.
-When determining the maximum term and the number of successive employment contracts, the years of service and the number of successive employment contracts apply, with the exception of: - a. the time during which work is carried out within the framework of a training programme; - b. the time prior to an interruption lasting more than six months. - 10.
-The time during which work is performed as part of a training programme shall in any case include the time spent as: - a. student assistant within the meaning of Article 10.1, paragraph 2; - b. doctoral candidate: - c. trainee design engineer (TOIO); - d. trainee in any profession or in connection with further academic or practical education or training, including the Royal Netherlands Academy of Sciences (KNAW) and EU fellows. - 11.
-When determining the total term and total number of successive employment contracts in this collective labour agreement (cao), employment contracts between the employee and different employers, which in light of the work performed should reasonably be considered to be each other's successor, shall not be taken into consideration.
+- The temporary employment contract may be followed by another temporary employment contract no more than twice, on the understanding that the total term of the successive employment contracts may not exceed the terms referred to in Article 2.3.
+In the event of an extension as referred to in Article 2.5 paragraph 1(a), contrary to Section 7:668a, paragraph 1(b) of the Dutch Civil Code, the contract may be extended for a third time provided the maximum term stipulated in Article 2.3 is not exceeded. - 2.
+No restrictions with regard to the term and number of successive employment contracts apply to an employment contract entered into with a doctoral candidate or a student assistant as referred to in Article 10.1, paragraph 2. - 3.
+When determining the maximum term and the number of successive employment contracts, the years of service and the number of successive employment contracts apply, with the exception of: - a. the time during which work is carried out within the framework of a training programme - b. the time prior to an interruption lasting more than six months - 4.
+The time during which work is performed as part of a training programme shall in any case include the time spent as: - a. student assistant within the meaning of Article 10.1, paragraph 2; - b. doctoral candidate; - c. trainee design engineer (TOIO); - d. trainee in any profession or in connection with further academic or practical education or training, including the Royal Netherlands Academy of Sciences (KNAW) and EU fellows. - 5.
+Article 2.3 paragraphs 1, 2, 4 to 7 and paragraph 1 of this article do not apply to the employee from the date he reaches entitlement to his personal old-age pension/ retirement age.
+Contrary to the provisions of this Article, a temporary contract can be entered into with this employee six times within a 48-month period.
+To determine the maximum duration and/or the number of successive employment contracts, only the employment contracts that have been entered into subsequent to the employee reaching the state pension age will be taken into account.